Black Sabbath: Legacy

 Black Sabbath have sold over 70 million records worldwide, including a RIAA-certified 15 million in the US.
 They are one of the most influential heavy metal bands of all time.
 The band helped to create the genre with groundbreaking releases such as Paranoid (1970), an album that Rolling Stone magazine said "changed music forever", calling them "the Beatles of heavy metal".
 Time magazine called Paranoid "the birthplace of heavy metal", placing it in their Top 100 Albums of All Time.

 MTV placed Black Sabbath at number one on their Top Ten Heavy Metal Bands and VH1 placed them at number two on their list of the 100 Greatest Artists of Hard Rock.
 VH1 ranked Black Sabbath's "Iron Man" the number one song on their 40 Greatest Metal Songs countdown.
 Rolling Stone magazine ranked the band number 85 in their list of the "100 Greatest Artists of All Time".
 AllMusic's William Ruhlmann said:

 Black Sabbath has been so influential in the development of heavy metal rock music as to be a defining force in the style.
 The group took the blues-rock sound of late '60s acts like Cream, Blue Cheer, and Vanilla Fudge to its logical conclusion, slowing the tempo, accentuating the bass, and emphasising screaming guitar solos and howled vocals full of lyrics expressing mental anguish and macabre fantasies.
 If their predecessors clearly came out of an electrified blues tradition, Black Sabbath took that tradition in a new direction, and in so doing helped give birth to a musical style that continued to attract millions of fans decades later.

 According to Rolling Stones Holly George-Warren, "Black Sabbath was the heavy metal king of the 1970s."
 Although initially "despised by rock critics and ignored by radio programmers", the group sold more than 8 million albums by the end of that decade.
 "The heavy metal band..." marvelled Ronnie James Dio.
 "A band that didn't apologise for coming to town; it just stepped on buildings when it came to town."

+In 2016, the staff of Loudwire named them the best metal band of all time.